 My grandmother always had the most beautiful gardens I had ever seen.
 Peonies, roses, clematis, you name it she had it; but she never used man made fertilizer.
 I spent a month with her during a summer vacation.
 One day after breakfast, she was cutting up banana peels into small pieces and crushing egg shells into tiny pieces.
-She then mixed the banana peels and egg shells together.
-She told me to go put them in the garden and mix them into the dirt.
-This was all she used as her natural fertilizer for the flowers.
-I now use them in my gardens and, wow, what a difference.
-You have to try this.
-Enjoy the beautiful blooms.

 By SPTRAVIS from Halifax, Nova Scotia